Accurate, timely diagnostic information for excellence in patient care

 Comprehensive, state-of-the-art laboratory services

-Much of our analysis work is done at the Hurley Medical Center Laboratory at the main hospital site.
-We also have satellite locations in clinics and offices throughout Genesee County, and have phlebotomy stations placed strategically throughout Hurley Medical Center and the community for easy access by hospital personnel.
+All of our analysis work is done at the Hurley Medical Center Laboratory at the main hospital site.
+We also have lab service stations in clinics and offices throughout Genesee County, and have phlebotomy stations placed strategically at Hurley Medical Center and throughout the community for easy access by hospital personnel.
+For those patients that have difficulty with transportation, our mobile phlebotomy team is available to schedule a home draw at the patient’s convenience.

 The Laboratory Services staff includes four board-certified pathologists, all of whom hold post-graduate degrees in diagnostics or pathology in addition to their medical degrees.
 Our pathologists provide higher-level, complex diagnostic services in clinical and anatomic pathology, and work closely with physicians from all of the departments at Hurley Medical Center.
+Our Clinical Chemist is an added resource for consultation, test utilization and interpretation.
 On unique consults, we also collaborate with faculty from the University of Michigan.

 The Laboratory Services team consists of nearly 100 experienced medical technologists and technicians, supplemented by outreach staff and courier services.
 The unique design of the laboratory, with its all-in-one automated track, means that our staff works side-by-side.
 This close interaction—and the high level of tenure within the team—facilitates efficiencies and accurate analyses, significantly decreasing opportunities for error and enabling us to provide precise test results to physicians and their patients more quickly.
 We also have a relationship with Warde Laboratories and use their services for certain types of testing.